pudly/schmopera-hugo/content/articles/beardism-the-lumbersexual-and-the-young-performer.md

 date = "2015-01-13T14:04:00-05:00"
 lastmod = "2015-04-11T23:29:00-04:00"
 publishDate = "2015-01-13T14:04:00-05:00"
-slug = "beardism-the-lumbersexual-and-the-young-performer"
-title = "Beardism, the Lumbersexual, and the Young Performer"
+short_description = "This post isn’t so much about singing or opera or theatre in the usual sense.
+I just wanted to talk about one of the parts of our industry that sort of gets taken for granted by the audience.
+I make that statement because I’m guilty of it.
+I also opened with that little bit of a diatribe so that I can hope make a point stronger." slug = "beardism-the-lumbersexual-and-the-young-performer" title = "Beardism, the Lumbersexual, and the Young Performer"
 +++